chenxingqiang/secret-learn/doc/modules/sgd.rst

 correspond to a specific family of machine learning models.
 It is only a *way* to train a model.
-Often, an instance of :class:`SGDClassifier` or :class:`SGDRegressor` will have an equivalent estimator in the jax-sklearn API, potentially using a different optimization technique.
+Often, an instance of :class:`SGDClassifier` or :class:`SGDRegressor` will have an equivalent estimator in the secret-learn API, potentially using a different optimization technique.
 For example, using `SGDClassifier(loss='log_loss')` results in logistic regression, i.e. a model equivalent to :class:`~xlearn.linear_model.LogisticRegression` which is fitted via SGD instead of being fitted by one of the other solvers